 Nicola thought we should do an Iceland post to wrap up the campervan things we learned.
 I decided to expand that a little to include all of our lessons learned.
 This may seem like a jumble of things but nonetheless good things to know.

 Nicola’s hints are a bit more organizational.
-The shelf under the fridge had no doors on them.
+The shelf under the fridge had no doors on it.
 Anything on these shelves would slide out while we were driving.
 Perhaps consider bringing some light bungee cords or something else that can wrap around the whole shelf.
-Otherwise your stuff will need to be stored somewhere else.
+Otherwise, your stuff will need to be stored somewhere else.

 You can only get the campervan near the airport so it may be better to pick it up when you arrive.
 Or stay one night in Keflavík and pick it up the next day.
 The airport shuttle can be expensive.

 There is no doubt it is expensive.
 However, we cooked our own food most days.
 We brought a bunch of food with us from Canada.
 However, when we went to the grocery store, some things are not too expensive.
 Given that we pay a bit more where we live we did not find it too bad really.
 Meat is more expensive but lamb and fish are more economical.
 Some veggies are not too expensive and some are terribly pricey.
 Tomatoes, cucumbers, etc we found reasonable.

 Eating out is fairly expensive.
 We got a coupon book when we arrived that had several two-for-ones.
 We ate a meal at IKEA one day which is always pretty cheap.
 If you have a Costco card, there is one in Reykjavík.
 The gas stations often have a Grill 66 or a Quiznos.
 Nic got a two-for-one coupon for each of these.
 When booking an excursion online, see if you can find a promo code.
 I often fine one that saves between 10% and 20%.